Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 ---

-"That was definitely a camp back there...look, here's a pack and walking stick."
+"That was definitely a camp back there... look, here's a pack and walking stick."

 Kirk looked around, holding some kind of scanning device, then pointed with one of his longer arms.
-"There's a heat signature over...that way." he said, and stepped daintily over the rubble to pursue it.
+"There's a heat signature over... that way." he said, and stepped daintily over the rubble to pursue it.

 Julian followed, weaving through the bombed-out shell of what had obviously been a lavishly grand and expensive property once upon a time.